SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/readme.md

 > ⚠**Please note**⚠
 > Participants of the onsite hands-on session AD162 at SAP TechEd 2022 will have access to devices with pre-configured frontend tools
 > and to a dedicated ABAP system.
-Therefore, just ignore this section and go ahead with the [Exercises](#exercises).
+Therefore, just ignore this section and go ahead with the next section.

 <details>
   <summary>Click to expand!</summary>